curtisrookard/curtisrookard.github.io/teaching.md

 ## Teaching philosophy

 I aim to connect technical concepts to realistic problems, emphasize hands-on practice, and help students understand both how systems work and how they fail.

-## Course materials

-This section can later link to syllabi, public lecture notes, demonstrations, assignments, or selected student resources.